VisionEval/VisionEval/docs/tutorials/ve-state/Inputs_and_Parameters.md

 - **marea_dvmt_split_by_road_class.csv** This file is used to specify the dvmt split for different road classes and is optional.
 The file is used in the [Initialize (VETravelPerformance)](Modules_and_Outputs.md/#initialize-vetravelperformance) and [CalculateBaseRoadDvmt](Modules_and_Outputs.md/#calculatebaseroaddvmt) modules.
 - **marea_d3bpo4_adj.csv** This file provides the D3bpo4 value for urban, town and rural areas from the EPA 2010 Smart Location Database and is used in the [Simulate4DMeasures](Modules_and_Outputs.md/#simulate4dmeasures)
 - **marea_lane_miles.csv** This file contains inputs on the numbers of freeway lane-miles and arterial lane-miles and is used in the [AssignRoadMiles](Modules_and_Outputs.md/#assignroadmiles) module.
-- **marea_mix_targets.csv** his file represents Marea target for proportion of households located in mixed-use neighborhoods (or NA if no target) and is used in the [SimulateUrbanMixMeasure](Modules_and_Outputs.md/#simulateurbanmixmeasure) module.
+- **marea_mix_targets.csv** This file represents Marea target for proportion of households located in mixed-use neighborhoods (or NA if no target) and is used in the [SimulateUrbanMixMeasure](Modules_and_Outputs.md/#simulateurbanmixmeasure) module.
 - **marea_operations_deployment.csv** This file is used to specify the proportion of dvmt affected by operations for different road classes and is optional.
 The file is used in the [Initialize (VETravelPerformance)](Modules_and_Outputs.md/#initialize-vetravelperformance) and [CalculateRoadPerformance](Modules_and_Outputs.md/#calculateroadperformance) modules.
 - **marea_parking-avail_by_area-type.csv** This file has the data for avereage number of parkings available to households and is used in the [AssignParkingRestrictions](Modules_and_Outputs.md/#assignparkingrestrictions)
-- **marea_parking-cost_by_area-type.csv**This file has the data related to parking costs and population proportions paying the parking costs and is used in the [AssignParkingRestrictions](Modules_and_Outputs.md/#assignparkingrestrictions)
+- **marea_parking-cost_by_area-type.csv** This file has the data related to parking costs and population proportions paying the parking costs and is used in the [AssignParkingRestrictions](Modules_and_Outputs.md/#assignparkingrestrictions)

 - **marea_speed_smooth_ecodrive.csv** This input file supplies information of deployment of speed smoothing and ecodriving by road class and vehicle type and is used in the [CalculateMpgMpkwhAdjustments](Modules_and_Outputs.md/#calculatempgmpkwhadjustments) module.